Estimated time required: 30-60 mins

 Lots of employers today use online tests to check your abilities, judgement skills and personality type – normally as the first step once you’ve applied for a job.
 They’re nothing to worry about and can even help you show skills you don’t get to demonstrate in an interview.

 Often called ‘psychometric assessments’, these tests are a bit different to tests you might have done at school.
 These tests are designed to determine your ‘personality’ (your preferred style of behaviour) and your ‘aptitude’ (your ability in certain areas, like verbal and numeracy skills).

-(Remember, if an employer asks you to take a real online test and you have individual access requirements, be sure to flag this up with them in advance.
+Remember, if an employer asks you to take a real online test and you have individual access requirements, be sure to flag this up with them in advance.
 It won’t hold you back getting the role, it just means that they can ensure you have everything you need to do your best.

 What is a CV?

 Find out everything you need to know about CVs – what it is, what they should include & how an effective CV can improve your job application success.

 How to write a CV - LifeSkills CV Builder

 Use the CV Builder to create a CV that goes to the top of the pile when you start applying for jobs.